 As a Medicare beneficiary, a portion of the cost of your healthcare is paid by Medicare.
-You will pay monthly premiums, deductibles or copayments/coinsurance, but the amount you pay, and when, depends on which Medicare plan YOU choose.
+You will pay monthly premiums, deductibles or copayments/coinsurance, but the amount you pay, and when you pay it, depends on which Medicare plan YOU choose.

-- Read up on plans: Familiarize yourself with the various parts of medicare and the options available under them.
-Your employer or insurance agent/broker may provide an educational kit or a website that offers videos and other information to help you understand your options. www.medicare.gov is another good resource.
+- Read up on plans: Familiarize yourself with the various parts of Medicare and the options available under them.
+Your employer or insurance agent/broker may provide an educational kit or refer you to a website that offers videos and other information to help you understand your options. www.medicare.gov is another good resource.

-- Make a list: Write down all of the health expenses you have had in the past 2 years.
-This can help you determine how much coverage you need:
+- Make a list: Write down all of the health expenses you’ve had in the past 2 years.
+This can help determine how much coverage you’ll need next year: